muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

-If there's compounding in play, the resulting values are usually 'anormal'.
-With trade I'm sure countries build on existing trades to bring in more, money pulls in more money, stuff just builds on itself, snowballs.
+If there's compounding in play, the resulting values of a measurement are usually 'anormal'.
+With trade I'm sure countries build on existing trades to bring in more, money pulls in more money, stuff just builds on itself.

 ---